Institute of Cosmology and Gravitation, University of Portsmouth: History

 Roy Maartens was the director of the ICG from January 2002 until October 2010 when he took up a Square Kilometre Array research chair at the University of the Western Cape, South Africa, dividing his time between Portsmouth (30%) and Cape Town (70%).
-Since October 2010 the directors of the ICG are Bob Nichol and David Wands.
+Bob Nichol and David Wands took over as directors, followed by Adam Amara.
+Since October 2023 the director of the ICG is David Bacon.

 Resources

 The ICG is a member of the following projects: